Robotics Engineering Advisory Board

 Now as CEO and of the Robotics Education & Competition Foundation, Dan is committed to making robotics-engineering programs accessible to all schools and communities.

-Dr. Alfred Rizzi is currently the Chief Scientist at Boston Dynamics where he directs research and product development based on novel locomotion and mobile manipulation systems.
-Prior to joining Boston Dynamics, in 2006, he was an Associate Research Professor in the Robotics Institute at Carnegie Mellon University where he directed research projects focused on hybrid sensor-based control of complex and distributed dynamical systems.
+Dr. Alfred Rizzi is currently the Chief Technology Officer at The Boston Dynamics AI Institute where he leads research efforts focused on the intersection of AI and robotics.
+Previously, he spent 17 years as the Chief scientist at Boston Dynamics, leading research and product development efforts.
+Prior to 2006, he was an Associate Research Professor in the Robotics Institute at Carnegie Mellon University where he directed research projects focused on hybrid sensor-based control of complex and distributed dynamical systems.
 Before attending graduate school Dr. Rizzi worked for the Northrop Corporation as a test equipment design engineer.
 Dr. Rizzi received the Sc.B, degree in electrical engineering from the Massachusetts Institute of Technology in 1986.
 He received the M.S. and Ph.D. from Yale University in 1990 and 1994 respectively.
 He has authored over 50 papers in academic journals and conferences and is a co-inventor on more than 10 patents.
 Dr. Rizzi is a co-recipient of the Nakamura Prize for best paper at the International Symposium on Intelligent Robots and Systems in 2001.
-He is a member of the IEEE and serves on the advisory boards of the robotics programs at John's Hopkins University.
+He is a member of the IEEE and also serves on the advisory boards of the robotics programs at Johns Hopkins University.

 Thomas Ryden is the Executive Director of MassRobotics.
 MassRobotics is a non-profit organization whose mission is to support the robotics community and help grow the next generation of robotics and connected device companies.